 Today, the town is on a new path, thanks in part, to the Champney’s West Heritage Group (CWHG), a non-profit volunteer based organization.
-CWHG’s mission is “To preserve and promote the heritage of the community and the region through the development and operation of educational focused facilities”.
+CWHG’s mission is “to preserve and promote the heritage of the community and the region through the development and operation of educational focused facilities”.
 Some of their initiatives to date have included the heritage house museum and aquarium.

 Ella Freeman Heritage House

-The Fox Island Trail
+Fox Island Trail

-Fox Island Trail is a moderate, 3 kilometer (1.8 mile), 1 hour, hike (only difficult if you take the optional steep climb to the peak) which took us across meadows, through forests, along coastlines and atop hidden beaches.
-It is one of the most glorious hikes we have completed in NL!
+Fox Island Trail is a moderate, 3 kilometer (1.8 mile), 1 hour, hike (only difficult if you take the optional steep climb to the peak) which took us across meadows, through forests, along coastlines, and atop hidden beaches.
+To date, it is one of the most glorious hikes we have completed in NL.

-Fox Island has two distinct plateaus, including a lower one called “The Porch”, where an archaeological dig in 1995 discovered evidence here of trenches used as defense during Queen Anne’s War (1701-1713).
+Fox Island has two distinct plateaus, including a lower one called “The Porch”, where an archaeological dig in 1995 discovered evidence of trenches used as defenses during Queen Anne’s War (1701-1713).

 We were fortunate to be on hand for the unveiling of Champney’s West Aquarium, which officially opened in September 2016.
-This state of the art facility is a unique marine learning experience.
-It includes touch tanks and large viewing tanks that exhibit many of our aquatic species including salmon, cod, sculpin, starfish, and crab.
+This state of the art facility is a unique marine learning experience with touch tanks and large viewing tanks that exhibit many of NL’s aquatic species including salmon, cod, sculpin, starfish, and crab.

 Champney’s West Days

-Held annually in August, this 3 day weekend extravaganza includes an old fashioned variety concert, traditional foods, and games of chance.
+Held annually in August, this 3-day weekend extravaganza includes an old fashioned variety concert, traditional foods, and games of chance.
 The highlight, of course, is the famous ‘Island Girls’ who take the plank plunge into the Atlantic.

-Equally famous is the cardboard boat races.
-In this event, brave souls set sail in creatively designed cardboard boats held together by duct tape.
+Equally famous is the cardboard boat races where brave souls set sail in creatively designed cardboard boats held together by duct tape.
 Here each participant makes the round trip from the beach out to the harbour and back (without sinking that is).